3 Top Picks

 I found it to be incredibly easy to realign with my target for fast follow-up shots.
 Shooting it was consistently accurate, too, doing more for my ego than many other 10mm auto pistols I’ve fired recently.

-I’d go so far as to say that the Springfield Operator is quite possibly the most accurate 10mm pistol among the reviews.
-And that’s saying a lot, as there are some precise handguns here.
+I'd go so far as to say that the Springfield Operator is quite possibly the most accurate 10mm pistol among the reviews, which is saying a lot considering the precision of other handguns in this category.

-And I appreciate that you can add attachments like red dots and sights.
-The 8-round mag capacity isn’t quite as impressive as what Glock offers in its G40 and G20.
-But it’s certainly reasonable.
+I appreciate the ability to attach accessories like red dots and sights, although the 8-round magazine capacity doesn't match up to what Glock offers in its G40 and G20 models.
+Nonetheless, it's still reasonable.

 Pros